Gleethos/neureka/docs/markdown/extending_neureka.md

 Neureka is a lightweight library, meaning that by its default backend operations only support `double` based tensors on the CPU and `float` based tensors on the GPU.
-However, the backend of this library adheres to a standardized API based on which you can easily extend the existing backend through a common library context!
+However, the existing backend of this library adheres to a standardized API based on which you can easily extend it through a common library context!
 <br>

 First we need the following 3 little imports: